Kathryn's Wheel

 The Kathryn's Wheel (also designated as ESO 179-13) is the closest collisional ring galaxy to the Milky Way Galaxy located at a distance of only ~10 mpc placing it within the nearby galactic neighborhood.
 The entire galaxy including its rings has a diameter of 6.1 kpc.
 This makes the Kathryn's Wheel galaxy among the smallest collisional ring galaxies discovered to date and classed as a dwarf galaxy.
 The mass of the galaxy including the stars and Hi regions total to 6.6 billion solar masses.

 It got its ring shape due to a head on collision with another galaxy that it is currently interacting with.
 Like most collisional ring galaxies, it is located in a region of space with a low number of major galaxies that are spread apart.

 It has scientific value due to its small size which is not seen in other collisional ring galaxies that are larger.
-Because dwarf galaxies outnumber regular large galaxies, it is expected that collision dwarf galaxies may outnumber larger ring galaxies.
+Because dwarf galaxies outnumber regular large galaxies, it is expected that colliding dwarf galaxies may outnumber larger ring galaxies.

 Morphology

 The entire galaxy including the disk and the ring has a total diameter of 6.1 kpc.
-The ring surrounding the Kathyrns Wheel is displaced from the center by 589 parsecs.
+The ring surrounding the Kathryn's Wheel is displaced from the center by 589 parsecs.
 The ring is complete and has several regions full of high star formation activity.
 Around 0.2-0.5 solar masses worth of stars form per year.
-This intense rate of star formation was caused to the recent collision event that this galaxy underwent.
-The shock waves compressed the gas which collapsed and trigged the formation of new stars.
+This intense rate of star formation was caused by the recent collision event that this galaxy underwent.
+The shock waves compressed the gas which collapsed and triggered the formation of new stars.